 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
 The majority of our revenue is recognized at a point in time.
 However, we also record revenues generated under construction contracts, mainly in connection with the installation of specialized roofing and flooring systems and related services.
-For certain polymer flooring installation projects, we account for our revenue using the output method, as we consider square footage of complete flooring to be the best measure of progress toward the complete satisfaction of the performance obligation.
-In contrast, for certain of our roofing installation projects, we account for our revenue using the input method, as that method was the best measure of performance as it considers costs incurred in relation to total expected project costs, which essentially represents the transfer of control for roofing systems to the customer.
+For certain polymer flooring installation projects, we account for our revenue using the output method, as we consider square footage of completed flooring installation projects, we account for our revenue using the input method, as that method was the best measure of performance as it considers costs incurred in relation to total expected project costs, which essentially represents the transfer of control for roofing systems to the customer.
 In general, for our construction contracts, we record contract revenues and related costs as our contracts progress on an over-time model.